If registering using the Pay By Check form, when is the full payment amount due?

 What are the lunch options?

-The Emma Willard Dining Services provide many healthy options for girls.
-Meat and vegetarian choices are available.
-In addition, there is a pasta and cold-cut stations daily.
+Emma Willard Dining Services provide many healthy and tasty options for girls, all of which is clearly labeled.
+Lunch options include salads, deli sandwiches, hot options like macaroni and cheese and veggie burgers, pita and hummus, and desserts.
 Drinks include milk, water and juice.
 No soda is offered.
 The dining room staff can work with individual families regarding special dietary needs.

 When will my daughter receive her schedule?